 The governors are the trustees of Island Community School and are also the directors of the charitable company for the purposes of company law.
-Details of the governors who served during the year are included in the Reference and Administrative Details on page 1.
+Details of the governors who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.